18F/2015-foia-hub/cloudfoundry.md

 (Debug=False in Django) but does not include any of the HTTPS related configuration.

+At 18F:

-(In Cloud Foundry at 18F, the staging server is in a separate space called 'staging' than the production instance).
+* In Cloud Foundry at 18F, the staging server is in a separate space called 'staging' than the production instance.

+* There's a separate S3 bucket for staging files.

+* There's a separate RDS instance.

+* There is no ELB instance used by the staging instance, since we don't
+* configure that with HTTPS.